espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

     36      *((int*) 0) = 0;
     (gdb)

-GDB prompt can be used to inspect CPU registers, local and static variables, and arbitrary locations in memory.
-It is not possible to set breakpoints, change PC, or continue execution.
-To reset the program, exit GDB and perform external reset: Ctrl-T Ctrl-R in IDF Monitor, or using external reset button on the development board.
+The GDB prompt can be used to inspect CPU registers, local and static variables, and arbitrary locations in memory.
+It is not possible to set breakpoints, change the PC, or continue execution.
+To reset the program, exit GDB and perform an external reset: Ctrl-T Ctrl-R in IDF Monitor, or using the external reset button on the development board.

 .. _Guru-Meditation-Errors:

 Guru Meditation Errors
 ----------------------

 ..
 Note to editor: titles of the following section need to match exception causes printed by the panic handler.
-Do not change the titles (insert spaces, reword, etc.) unless panic handler messages are also changed.
+Do not change the titles (insert spaces, reword, etc.) unless the panic handler messages are also changed.

 ..
 Note to translator: When translating this section, avoid translating the following section titles.
-"Guru Meditation" in the title of this section should also not be translated.
+"Guru Meditation" in the title of this section should not be translated either.
 Keep these two notes when translating.

-This section explains the meaning of different error causes, printed in parens after ``Guru Meditation Error: Core panic'ed`` message.
+This section explains the meaning of different error causes, printed in parens after the ``Guru Meditation Error: Core panic'ed`` message.

-.. note:: See `Wikipedia article <https://en.wikipedia.org/wiki/Guru_Meditation>`_ for historical origins of "Guru Meditation".
+.. note:: See the `Guru Meditation Wikipedia article <https://en.wikipedia.org/wiki/Guru_Meditation>`_ for historical origins of "Guru Meditation".

 |ILLEGAL_INSTR_MSG|